In the first chapter of James, we find these words (emphasis added):

 But take note: James warns us that how we interact with that “implanted word” is very important!
 We are warned to be a “doer” of the word, because people who only “hear” the word (mental knowledge of Christianity and acknowledgment of Christianity as true WITHOUT corresponding life change) are deceiving themselves.

 What do we make of this passage?
-Is James preaching a “works-based” Gospel, as has often been suggested in anceint and modern scholarship??
+Is James preaching a “works-based” Gospel, as has often been suggested in ancient and modern scholarship?

 I don’t think so.
 I think James is just reiterating a common theme of the New Testament: A soul that has truly been justified by faith in Christ is going to live a life that is marked by a continuing transformation by the Gospel.

-So, we are saved by Jesus.
-And He takes His people from spiritual death to eternal life in the Kingdom of Heaven, ruled by King Jesus.
+We are saved by Jesus.
+And He takes His people from spiritual death to everlasting life in the Kingdom of Heaven, ruled by King Jesus.

 These articles are my own attempts to better understand Life in the Kingdom.
 I hope they are helpful to you; let’s together keep pressing in.